1. About dosulepin

 Why is dosulepin prescribed less often now?

-Dosulepin isn't recommended for new patients now.
+Dosulepin is not recommended for new patients now.
 It can be harmful for some people and is very dangerous if you take too much.

 It's still sometimes prescribed for people who are already using it who haven't had serious side effects.

 If you haven't had it before, it's unlikely to be prescribed for you.
-A specialist (such as a psychiatrist or a pain consultant) might start you on it if other medicines haven't worked and they think it's the best choice for you.
+A specialist (such as a psychiatrist or a pain consultant) might start you on it if other medicines have not worked and they think it's the best choice for you.